joemcgee4151986/nbastatsreact/README.md

-# NBA Stats recreation page project
+# NBA Stats Recreation Page Project
 # Overview
  This app was created to help develop my programming skills.
 Instead of relying on Youtube videos, I am recreating a website by trial and error.
 It's very hard but I feel it's also very rewarding.<br />
 <br />